 CLAC has partnered with Women Building Futures (WBF), the nation’s premier trades training facility for women and the first of its kind in Canada.
 WBF offers women pre-trades competency-based training in welding, steamfitting/pipefitting, ironworking, plumbing, sheet metal, carpentry, scaffolding, electrical, heavy equipment operator, and more at their training centre in Edmonton.
 Learn more about how WBF helps women at womenbuildingfutures.ca.

-Help make a difference in the lives of struggling workers and their families around the globe through the CLAC Foundation.
-Learn more at clacfoundation.ca.
+Help make a difference in the lives of struggling workers and their families around the globe and in Canada through the CLAC Foundation.
+Learn more and donate at clacfoundation.ca.

 World Organization of Workers